 To prevent ants in your bathroom, make sure to thoroughly clean your bathroom to remove any standing pools of water.
 Also, scrub the floors and inside of drawers with a cleaner.
 Along with the bathroom, the kitchen sink may also provide ants with needed water.
 Try to keep the kitchen sink and nearby areas free of standing water.

 In some unfortunate circumstances, ants may have decided to make a nest in your home walls or other areas.
 This is a less common occurrence, but it happens.
 In this case, you often need a professional as you can’t reach the source of the problem with regular bug sprays and other products.
 Some species are more likely to nest in your home (for example, pavement ant infestation is common because they often live in home foundations).

 If you already have an infestation, there are a few ways you can go about getting rid of ants.
 Often times, you can pinpoint what they are attracted to because they huddle around it.
 For example, if you dropped a piece of pie next to the fridge, they will likely leave once you remove their source of food.
 If you can’t find the exact source, try following all of the prevention measures listed previously.
 Perform a deep clean of your kitchen to remove any old spills and crumbs.
 If this doesn’t work, search the home for any standing water and fix this if you find any.

 However, sometimes you’ll find stubborn ants that have created a nest in your home or are using your home for shelter.
 This usually requires a professional to perform a full ant extermination, but you can try over-the-counter products to get rid of ants.
 Ant traps can be successful, as well as some repellants.
 Overall, a professional like Aptive Environmental will be able to target the source of the problem and quickly eliminate it.
 We focus on eliminating the current infestation as well as future infestations.
-If the bugs come back, we will too (for free)!
+If the bugs come back, we will too (at no additional cost)!